 Patients Inspire Us to Write a New Ending

-In his latest piece, Dr. Corey Robertson, Senior Director of Scientific and Medical Affairs, shares how patients drive us to live up to our Sanofi Pasteur credo that no one should suffer or die from a vaccine-preventable disease.
+Dr. Corey Robertson, Senior Director of Scientific and Medical Affairs, shares how patients drive us to live up to the credo that no one should suffer or die from a vaccine-preventable disease.

 They are some of the most moving, influential stories I have ever heard.
 They inspire me to continue working.
 They drive the purpose behind my work.
 When I have a hard day or feel overwhelmed, thinking of them renews my dedication and refreshes my resolve.
 These stories are precious.